Belalaskaik/transcriptIQ-TS/README.md

 ### AI Integration

-- **AWS SageMaker or GPT API**: Used for generating concise summaries of transcripts and associated comments.
+- **GPT API (Llama)**: Used for generating concise summaries of transcripts and associated comments.

 ## Future Enhancements